 4. Check country, feature, and integration availability

 If you have studied your audience in Step 1, you know what countries are your end goal.
 This information will be very useful when choosing a payment gateway provider since many of them have limited accessibility across the globe.
 For instance, while Stripe is available in 46 countries, 2Checkout works in more than 200 countries.
-Also, you need to check whether the chosen payment gateway can be integrated into your ecommerce platform or website and whether it has all functions you need.
+Also, you need to check whether the chosen payment gateway can be integrated into your e-commerce platform or website and whether it has all the functions you need.

 5. Check the statistics in the countries you target at

-Be careful: even if the preferable payment method is available in your target country, it does not guarantee that your customer is ready to use it.
+Be careful: even if the preferred payment method is available in your target country, it does not guarantee that your customer is ready to use it.
 The thing is, some payment methods may be available but not very common in a given country.
 The best way to make sure that your choice is right is to refer to statistics.
 This approach is a part of the data-driven strategy for decision making where choices are made based on the data analysis.
 Below, we will introduce the most popular payment gateway providers and mention their strong and weak sides.

 Top 5 Payment Gateway Providers